jonathan-robertson/gmo-farming/README.md

 ## Summary

-7 Days to Die Modlet: Genetically modify seeds to grow plants with new properties
+7 Days to Die Mod: Genetically modify seeds to grow plants with new properties.

 [Standard Edition Introduction (YouTube)](https://youtu.be/Rlf7xDVKjIE) | [Researcher Edition Differences (YouTube)](https://youtu.be/4QvH_5q_P2g)

+### Support

+🗪 If you would like support for this mod, please feel free to reach out via [Discord](https://discord.gg/tRJHSB9Uk7).

 ## Features